InHouseQueue/InHouseQueue/README.md

 # Roles for League of Legends
 # Example <:MID:1066065288862380033>
 # To get this, In discord Enter the emoji and add \ to the start of it.
 Then press enter.
+# You can also check out if https://github.com/InHouseQueue/generate-emoji-ids you're lazy!
 TOP=""
 JUNGLE=""
 MID=""